 The accounting and financial reporting treatment is determined by the applicable measurement focus and basis of accounting.
 Measurement focus indicates the type of resources being measured such as current financial resources or economic resources.
-The basis of accounting indicates the timing of transactions or events for recognition in the financial statements.
+The basis of accounting indicates the timing of recognition in the financial statements of various kinds of transactions or events.